utsawk/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

 I iterated a few values of N and dt and converged on using N = 10 and dt = 0.1 seconds.
-With a 100 ms latency for actuations, using dt = 0.1 seconds made a lot of sense.
+With a 100 ms latency for actuations, dt should atleast have a value of 100 ms (or 0.1 seconds).
 I chose N after a few trials since it was giving best tradeoff between complexity and performance.

 ### Polynomial Fitting and MPC Preprocessing